Skip to main content

 Family posing for a selfie on a road trip

-Scavenger hunts are super popular, and when you’re heading on a family road trip, make up a scavenger-hunt list for everyone to check off.
+Scavenger hunts are super popular, and when you’re heading on a family road trip, make up a scavenger hunt list for everyone to check off.
 Have a list for each passenger to eliminate shouting out when an item is located.
-First one to check off all the items on the list is the winner.
-Give older kids incentive to play by awarding the winner the choice for the next movie night or an activity during the vacation.
+The first one to check off all the items on the list is the winner.
+Give older kids an incentive to play by awarding the winner the choice for the next movie night or activity during the vacation.
 Car trip scavenger-hunt item suggestions include:

 • Tall building